ralwine/WC5-feedback-loop/README.md

 POST route was successfully tested on server side once the DB was hooked up, but it is currently not functioning on the client side.
 I suspect this may be related to the way the render mentioned above is being handled.
 Was able to find a solution for the app reset/refresh very close to the deadline.

-Will revisit this project and get the POST route working and clean up some of the code.
+Will revisit this project to get the POST route working and clean up some of the code.
+Also may add some hover effects to the buttons to alert the user that the screen won't advance without any data input.